MarcinMM/Dungeon-Dweller/README.markdown

 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.

+# UPDATES 10/3
+* Started more comprehensive work on decor layer.
+It is now Room-based, i.e. the Level will iterate through Rooms, which will internally determine where to put stuff within their bounds.
+Added some constants for decor items.
+Added player position save on ascend/descend based on stairs (I think it's currently broken by not being multiplied by gridsize, another grid vs. absolute coordinates confusion).
+Also not every level is getting up/down stairs, not sure why.

 # UPDATES 10/2
 * Armor gen, basic [per this post.](http://codesquares.com/post/we_havent_blathered_about_design_in_a_while_armor_and_classes)
 * [BUG] Fixed inventory letters; wasn't copying inventory letters on destructive item copy.